Overview

 3-D and 4-D Ultrasounds

 Your care provider may recommend a 3D or 4D ultrasound to examine suspected fetal anomalies, such as cleft lip and spinal cord issues.
-You may have interest in a 3D or 4D ultrasound for keepsake baby photos and videos.
-The consensus from ACOG is that ultrasound exams be performed only for medical reasons by qualified health care providers.
+You may want a 3D or 4D ultrasound for keepsake baby photos and videos.
+The consensus from ACOG is that ultrasound exams should be performed only for medical reasons by qualified healthcare providers.
 According to the FDA, ultrasound can heat tissues slightly, and in some cases, it can also produce very small bubbles (cavitation) in some tissues.
 The long-term effects of tissue heating and cavitation are not known.
-Therefore, ultrasound scans should be done only when there is a medical need, based on a prescription, and performed by appropriately-trained operators.
+Therefore, ultrasound scans should be done only when there is a medical need, based on a prescription, and performed by appropriately trained operators.
 Check out this episode for the evidence on ultrasound safety.

 Vaginal Exams

 As your due date gets closer, your care provider may offer a vaginal exam to look at your cervix.
 As your body prepares for birth, your cervix will begin to soften.
-It opens (dilates) and thins (effaces).
+It opens up, which is referred to as dilating.
+It also thins, which is referred to as effacing.
 Your doctor or midwife measures progress in terms of centimeters and percentages.
 When you are ready to push your baby out, your cervix will be 10 centimeters dilated and 100% effaced.
 Despite being routine, there are questions about what the results show, the risks involved, and the psychological effects.
 See this article for a deep dive into the evidence on vaginal exams.

 Induction

 In a perfect world, you naturally go into labor on your due date.
 As you probably know, everything doesn’t always go as planned.
 Many women get an induction to jump-start labor.
 The key is knowing when induction may be medically necessary and when it may be better to wait it out.
 There are many ways you can induce labor.
-This article assesses the evidence on all of the methods thought to induce labor naturally.
-See this article for a breakdown of each method offered by your doctor or midwife.
+This article assesses the evidence on all the methods thought to naturally induce labor.
+See this article for a breakdown of each method your doctor or midwife offers.
 There is no one correct answer for everyone on whether to induce labor.
 Please discuss your options and the risks and benefits with your care provider.

 Tdap Vaccine

 In the United States, the CDC and ACOG recommend the TDap vaccine in your third trimester between 27-36 weeks.
 The antibodies your body creates are highest two weeks after you receive the vaccine.
 The goal of having the vaccine by week 36 is to pass antibodies to your baby before they are born.
 Tdap provides immunity for tetanus, diphtheria, and pertussis (whooping cough).
-It can be challenging to sift through the vaccine evidence, especially during pregnancy.
-See this episode that is a deep dive into evidence on the Tdap vaccine.
+Sifting through the vaccine evidence can be challenging, especially during pregnancy.
+This episode dives deep into the evidence on the Tdap vaccine.

 To-Do Items for the Third Trimester

-The last few months is your opportunity to tackle all the things you need to be prepared for birth and being a parent.
+The last few months are your opportunity to tackle everything you need to be prepared for birth and being a parent.
 Remember, your due date is only an estimate.
-To be safe, shoot to have all the big items done by week 37.
+To be safe, shoot to complete all the big items by week 37.
 If you have tasks like planning maternity leave or building your baby registry (Amazon is my go-to for this) that you have not tackled yet, now is the time.

 Celebrate with a Baby Shower